Documenta

-The research unit also publishes documents at frequent intervals in cooperation with the Universitätsbibliothek Heidelberg on the platform Heidelberger digitale Editionen (heiEDITIONS); see “Editions Published with DOI”.
+The research unit also publishes selected editions, complete with DOI, in cooperation with Heidelberg University Library on the Heidelberger digitale Editionen (heiEDITIONS).

 Editorial Principles